-One typical issue when working with computers is that you can’t find the files you’ve saved somewhere.
-Many GUI programs allow you to search for files while working under Linux, independent of distribution.
-However, in some situations, you will only have access to the command line terminal, particularly if you manage servers or use SSH to access the system.
-If you can’t find your files, you must use command-line programs on Linux to look for them.
+A typical problem when working with computers is that you can’t find the files you have stored somewhere.
+Many GUI programs allow you to search for files while working under Linux, regardless of the distribution.
+However, in some situations, you only have access to the command line terminal, especially if you manage servers or use SSH to access the system.
+If you can’t find your files, you’ll have to search for them using command-line utilities on Linux.

-This tutorial will show you how to use the Terminal, which is the command-line program in Ubuntu OS, to find files.
-On the shell, there are three well-known ways for searching for files:
+In this tutorial, you’ll learn how to use Terminal, the command line utility in Ubuntu OS, to find files.
+In the shell, there are three well-known ways to search for files:

 - Find files using Find command